timescale/docs/cloud/high-availability.md

 ## Rapid recovery
 For all services, Timescale Cloud decouples the database's compute and storage.
-This allows databases to self-heal gracefully in many situations, rather than crashing and recovering from backup in all cases. would typically require a full restore from backup to recover, which could result in hours of downtime.
+This allows databases to self-heal gracefully in many situations, rather than crashing and recovering from backup in all cases.
+Without self-healing, failure recovery usually requires a full restore from backup.
+This can result in hours of downtime.
 Timescale Cloud is able to replace only the failed part of the database, dramatically reducing potential downtime in the most common failure scenarios.